salahmed-ctrlz/WebRTC-Video-Chat-Platform-with-E2E-Encryption/README.md

 ### Creating or Joining a Room

 1. **Open the Application:**
-   - Navigate to the local URL or Ngrok URL in your browser.
+   - Navigate to your local URL or the Ngrok URL in your web browser.

 2. **Create/Join a Room:**
    - To **create** a room, click the "Create Room" button; a unique room ID will be generated.
-   - To **join** a room, enter the room ID provided by another user and click "Join Room".
+   - To **join** a room, enter an existing room ID in the provided field and click "Join Room".

 3. **Start Video Chat:**
-   - Use the on-screen controls to toggle your camera/microphone and manage your call.
+   - Use the on-screen controls to toggle your camera and microphone.
-   - The application will handle peer connections and secure signaling automatically.
+   - The application will automatically handle peer connections and secure signaling for your call.

 ---